wiktor-jurek/jurekdev/src/markdown-notes/EE470-informationtransmission/Week1-Information.md

 I = \log_2{s}
 $$

-**If all of our symbols have the same probability of occurring**, then our definition can be rewritten as
+**If all of our symbols have the same probability of occurring**, then our definition can be rewritten as:

 $$
 I = -\log_2 P(a)